ddelcarpio/materiall-image-classification-fa20/code/README.md

 format still in progress...

-* notebook detailing the structure of the json starter scrape, might be a useful reference [Samantha]
+* added a notebook detailing the structure of the json starter scrape, might be a useful reference [Samantha]